-Research Ethics at Macquarie University is supported by the Research Ethics and Integrity team in the Research Office.
-The University expects that all research involving animals complies with the Australian Code for the Care and Use of Animals for Scientific Purposes, 8th edition, 2013 (NHMRC) (The Code)and other ethics guidelines and relevant legislation.
+Research Ethics at Macquarie University is supported by the Research Ethics and Integrity team in Research Services.
+The University reminds all investigators that they must comply with the Australian code for the care and use of animals for scientific purposes 8th Edition 2013.
+In particular, researchers must follow relevant legislation, other ethics guideline, policies and procedures established by the institution and the AEC (such as unexpected adverse event reporting).

 Animal Ethics Committee